jy-gh/es_demo/README.md

 ## Using the Elasticsearch Portal

-The **Elasticsearch Portal** application may be accessed at this URL by default:
+The **Elasticsearch Portal** application may be accessed at this URL:

 [http://localhost:5000/query/search](http://localhost:5000/query/search)

-If the browser displays an error message such as "Unable to connect" or "This site can't be reached" it likely means that the web server wasn't started.

-See [Starting the Elasticsearch Portal web server](#starting-the-elasticsearch-portal-web-server) for instructions on how to start the web server.

 This version of the ES Portal allows users to search for indexed bookmarks using the following kinds of queries: